 - Degrassi first had the Camp Gay Marco and his relationship with star hockey player Dylan, and then later flipped the trope with popular Armored Closet Gay football player Riley and his feelings for the artistic, and very much out of the closet, Zane.

-- In an episode of MTV's Undressed, a former high school geek is hit on and makes out with the (closeted) former high school jock that tormented him.
+- In an episode, former high school geek is hit on and makes out with the (closeted) former high school jock that tormented him.
 His Fag Hag teases him about it being the ultimate fantasy of bedding a jock, which he admits.

 - Inverted in another episode, where a popular football player, Henry, is more open about being gay than his insecure nerd boyfriend, Brian.
 Meanwhile, another closeted football player, Nate, is trying to break them up because he wants to be with his teammate.
 But Henry actually loves the fact that he and Brian are so different and is determined to hold onto him.